jbakse/site_builder/content/3D/index.md

 ## Parametric OpenSCAD

-OpenSCAD is particularly well suited to creating parametric designs.
+Because OpenSCAD is a language, not an interactive modeler, OpenSCAD files fully specify the modeling process rather than the just the resulting geometry.
+This makes OpenSCAD very well-suited to parametric designs.
 [Thingiverse](https://www.thingiverse.com) uses OpenSCAD to allow users to share and customize 3D printable objects.

 [Parametric Pulley](https://www.thingiverse.com/thing:16627)